 At the closing of the transaction, it is anticipated that Central Bank of the Midwest will have combined assets totaling $2.3 billion, with $1.7 billion in loans and $1.9 billion in deposits.
 The addition of 13 branches in the Northland and Independence areas will bring the total number of Central Bank of the Midwest branches to 46, reaching 25 communities across Greater Kansas City and Lawrence.

-Upon completion of the acquisition, customers of Central Bank of the Midwest will have access to more than 150 branches and a nationwide network of ATMs under the dogwood logo and through the MoneyPass network.
+Upon completion of the acquisition, customers of Central Bank of the Midwest will have access to more than 150 branches and a nationwide network of ATMs under the dogwood logo.

 The transaction is expected to be completed in the third quarter of 2019.
 Completion of the transaction is subject to approval by regulatory authorities and Liberty’s shareholders, as well as certain other closing conditions.
 In connection with the definitive agreement, Central entered into voting agreements with the members of the Board of Directors of Liberty.
 Subject to the terms and conditions of the voting agreements, these parties have agreed to vote their shares in favor of the transactions contemplated by the definitive agreement.

 Raymond James & Associates, Inc. served as financial advisor on the transaction to Liberty and Kilpatrick Townsend & Stockton LLP served as legal advisor.